"The Philosophy of Brains, Minds, and Machines Symposium" was held on April 22, 2022. Watch the recording.

 UNO Philosophy Mavericks ask the big questions.
-The study of philosophy is an attempt to understand the world in as unified and general a way as possible.
+The study of philosophy is an attempt to understand the world in as unified and general way as possible.
 Philosophers want to know what there is, how beliefs are justified, how we should live, what is good, what is immoral, whether or not there is a God, and, especially, how all these things fit together.
-The methodology of philosophy is applicable to any subject matter whatsoever, since it involves careful reasoning, precise application of logic, and thorough analysis of concepts.
+The methodology of philosophy is applicable to any subject matter whatsoever since it involves careful reasoning, precise application of logic, and thorough analysis of concepts.

 Why is Philosophy such a useful major?
 Studying philosophy translates into skill sets that employers consider valuable.
 According to a 2015 study of salary and undergraduate majors by Payscale.com, Philosophy majors nationally had higher than average median starting salaries ($42,200) and mid-career salaries ($85,000).
 These median salaries are higher than in many other popular majors including Communication, Criminal Justice, and Psychology.

 Philosophy students are also well-prepared for professional and graduate programs in a broad range of areas.
 In the Graduate Record Exam (GRE), philosophy students perform better than those in all other fields by a wide margin.
 In the Verbal Reasoning section and in the Analytic Writing section of the GRE those intending to major in Philosophy did better than those in all other subjects.
 In the Quantitative Reasoning section those intending to major in Philosophy did better than all other non-scientists.
 Philosophy majors consistently do well in the Law School Aptitude Test (LSAT) and have a higher rate of acceptance at law schools than any other major.

-According to the 2015 AAC&U survey, "Employers prioritize liberal and applied learning for all college students."
+According to the 2015 AAC&U survey, "Employers prioritize liberal and applied to learn for all college students."

-91 percent of employers said that, “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major.”
+91% of employers said that “a candidate’s demonstrated capacity to think critically, communicate clearly, and solve complex problems is more important than his or her undergraduate major.”